 The Painting is the result of a craving to write a conceptual horror of some sort as well as editing fatigue.
 I’ve been editing and rewriting my second novel for quite some time now, and finished the draft of my third back in February.
 By the end of April, I was eager to get writing again.

 I actually started what would become The Painting back in January, but dropped it due to other commitments.
 It’s an idea I’ve always been fond of, even though I didn’t really know what that idea ‘was’ until I wrote it.

-The bulk of the draft was written over an intensely creative one-week period where I was penning an average of 5k per day.
+The bulk of the draft was written over an intensely creative period .
 The more I wrote, the larger the buzz increased.
 Insert [writing is my drug cliché here].
 I wanted to prove to both myself and to my readers that a good story is not necessarily written over a crazy period of time.
 If you’ve got a tight plan and some solid elements in place, then you can finish a draft in no time.